Water damage vs mould comparison

 In terms of removal cost

 The cost difference between water damage and mould removal services depends on the severity of the issue and the required treatments.
-However, water damage treatment can be a bit more expensive because this involves fixing your leaky pipes, roof gutters, replacing affected materials, and other water-damaged home maintenance repair tasks.
-In Australia, water damage restoration costs can range from $150 - $6,000.
+However, water damage treatment can be a bit more expensive because this involves fixing your leaky pipes, roof gutters, replacing affected materials, and other water-damaged home maintenance and repair tasks.
+In Australia, water damage restoration costs can range from $150 to $6,000.

 Meanwhile, mould removal costs range from $500 to $4,000.
 Removing molds is generally cheaper since they don’t require expensive structural repairs, unlike when treating dampness and water damages in homes.